eduNEXT/eox-tenant/README.rst

   EOX_TENANT_EDX_AUTH_BACKEND = "eox_tenant.edxapp_wrapper.backends.edx_auth_i_v1"

-Those settings can be changed in ``eox_tenant/settings/common.py`` or, for example, in ansible configurations.
+Those settings can be changed in ``eox_tenant/settings/common.py`` or, for example, in the instance settings.

 **NOTE**